sakshikhonde/Employee-Analysis/README.md

-# HR-Analysis-Data
+# Employee Analysis

 **Introduction**:

- * The given report contains HR Analysis for the years 2020-22 focusing on some key points like employee count, salary distribution, and attendance patterns.
+ * The given report contains Employee Analysis for the years 2020-22 focusing on some key points like employee count, salary distribution, and attendance patterns.
  * The primary objective of this report is to provide HR managers and executives valuable insights into the workforce dynamics, enabling data-driven decision-making to enhance organizational efficiency and employee satisfaction.
  *Various visualizations, including bar charts, pie charts, and line graphs, have been employed to represent the data effectively and facilitate interpretation.